robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

         }

-In this example, we added the attribute ``dependencies`` to our composite model.
+In this example, we used the attribute ``fixes`` to specify dependencies and parameter fixations.
-This attribute accepts a dictionary, with as key the name of the parameter to fix and as value the dependency, either a dependency object or a string.
+The attribute ``fixes`` accepts a dictionary with as key the name of the parameter and as value a scalar, a map or a dependency.
-If a string is given as the dependency, MDT assumes it is a SimpleAssignment assignment.
+The dependency can either be given as a string or as a dependency object.

 In the example above we added two simple assignment dependencies in which the theta and phi of the NODDI_EC compartment are locked to that of the NODDI_IC compartment.
 This dependency locks the NODDI_EC theta and phi to that of NODDI_IC assuring that both the intra cellular and extra cellular models reflect the same orientation.